 In summer, the Dark Elves mine for goods.
-Each mining colony can mine out an area of ore or gold 1 thumb in size in a summer.
+Each mining colony can mine out an area of ore 1 thumb in size or a single gem deposit in a summer..
 Mark out the area mined.
-Expand the colony 1●.
-If there are more ● than ○, add 1○ to the Dark Elf colony.
+Expand the colony 1 \bigcirc .
+If there are more \bigcirc than \bigcirc , add 1 \bigcirc to the Dark Elf colony.
+If there is nothing on the map to mine, add \bigcirc to every Dark Elf city or colony.